cyrus303/WeatherPrediction/README.md

 # WeatherPrediction using Machine Learning

-Data cleaning was done using Spark weather prediction using ARIMA model
+Data cleaning was done using Spark and the Machine learning model will be deployed in cloud weather prediction was done using ARIMA model